Nodes

 Usage#

-1. Connect the flow input to the node preceding the Delay node in your spell.
+input to the node preceding the Delay node in your spell. - Set the

-2. Set the duration input to the desired delay time in seconds.
-The default value is 1 second if not specified.
+input to the desired delay time in seconds.
+The default value is 1 second if not specified. - Connect the

 Example#